Download 72nd Term Advisory & Application Documents

 - College or university graduate with a bachelor’s degree (4-year course or equivalent).

 - Should have finished reading the entire Bible (text) at least once.
+This is a strict requirements.

 - Can read, write and speak in the English language.